 Rogue River Ranch is maintained by the Bureau of Land Management and is on the National Register of Historic Places.
 Visitors are welcome to explore the ranch area and look inside the museum when it is open.
-The ranch has a toilet, small parking area, and drinking water.
+The ranch has a picnic table, toilet, and a small parking area for visitors.
 Volunteers keep the museum open and maintain the ranch from May to October.

 Tucker Flat Campground